 Stop by this casual eatery for a healthier fix of decadent foods.
 Bantam + Biddy's GF batter is made with rice and tapioca flours that encase moist chicken strips, drumsticks or breasts with a light and crispy layer of breaded goodness.
 The naturally gluten-free jalapeño cornbread is a special treat since most bakers add wheat flour to cornbread's otherwise gluten-free list of ingredients in order to improve texture and consistency.

-If you're feeling indulgent, go all in for the fried chicken tenders with a side of duck-fat fries and salad drizzled with... orange-carrot vinaigrette; or, I order the heaping Southern cobb salad—mixed greens, Patak bacon, tomato, avocado, JB Farm egg, blue cheese and pecans crowned by fried chicken tenders (see a theme here?).
+If you're feeling indulgent, go all in for the fried chicken tenders with a side of duck-fat fries and salad drizzled with orange-carrot vinaigrette or order the heaping Southern cobb salad—mixed greens, Patak bacon, tomato, avocado, JB Farm egg, blue cheese and pecans crowned by fried chicken tenders.

 ATL Gluten-Free Restaurants: Himalayan Spice

 Indian food is an easy and delicious gluten-free option since wheat flour is not commonly used in the cuisine.
-Chai Pani, Masti, and Bhojanic are all great options for gluten avoiders, but a favorite is Himalayan Spice, which offers a half-Nepali, half-Indian menu.
+Chai Pani, Masti, Bhojanic and other top Indian restaurants in the city are all great options for gluten avoiders, but a favorite is Himalayan Spice, which offers a half-Nepali, half-Indian menu.